mirego/trikot/README.md

 # Trikot.foundation
-Kotlin Multiplatform implementation of threads, timers, atomic references and iso8601 dates.
+Kotlin Multiplatform implementation of threads, timers, atomic references, string utilities and iso8601 dates.

 ## AtomicReference and AtomicListReference
 AtomicReference implementation on all platform